ohscar/rmalloc/doc/paper/introduction.rst

 Related Work
 ==================
-Closely related to a compacting allocator is the garbage collector, which are popular in managed languages that do not run directly on hardware.
+Closely related to a compacting allocator is the garbage collector, which is popular in managed languages that do not run directly on hardware.
 In particular, the Java Virtual Machine (JVM) includes different garbage collector (GC) flavors depending on the task at hand.
-As of version 5, there are four variants (Sun Microsystems, 2006) with different characteristics that should be picked depending on the type of application written.
+As of version 5, there are four variants (Sun Microsystems, 2006) with different characteristics that can be picked depending on the type of application written.
 Each GC flavor can be configured.
 Configuration settings, including setting GC flavor, can be done at runtime via command line parameters to the JVM.

 All JVM GCs use *generations*, in which objects are allocated and later moved if they survive a garbage collection.
 This